IntuitionLabs

 Audit Trail & Compliance

-Pharmaceutical companies operate under strict regulatory requirements that extend to competitive intelligence practices.
-The platform maintains comprehensive audit trails documenting every data source accessed, every intelligence signal processed, and every dissemination event.
-This audit capability supports compliance with trade secret laws, antitrust guidelines, and corporate intelligence ethics policies.
-The system enforces role-based access controls ensuring that commercially sensitive intelligence is appropriately restricted, and that Chinese wall requirements between business development and commercial teams are maintained.
+Comprehensive audit trails document every source accessed, signal processed, and dissemination event, supporting compliance with trade secret laws, antitrust guidelines, and corporate CI ethics policies.
+Role-based access controls restrict sensitive intelligence and enforce Chinese wall requirements between business development and commercial teams.

 Compliance solutions